-Disabled Students Allowance (DSA) is a grant intended to cover the extra costs of having a disability, long-term illness, mental health condition, or specific learning difficulty such as an autistic spectrum condition, dyslexia or dyspraxia.
-This activity explains DSA, why it could be relevant to you and how to claim it.
+Disabled Students Allowance (DSA) is a grant intended to cover the extra costs of having a disability, long-term illness, mental health condition, or being autistic, dyslexia or dyspraxia.
+This activity explains DSA, why it could be useful to you and how to claim it.

-NB: We recognise that not everyone who has an autistic spectrum condition would use the word ‘disabled’ about themselves.
+We recognise that not all autistic people would use the word ‘disabled’ about themselves.
 This includes a lot of the students we spoke to in our surveys.
 However, Disabled Students Allowance (DSA) is the main way to access support for your study needs at the start of your course and beyond, so it is important to know all about it.

 Most autistic students who have been officially diagnosed with an autistic spectrum condition are entitled to DSA – it is not related to any other benefits (even DLA or PIP) or means-tested.